AjayUmasankar/SongTags/README.md

+# Stack
-Backend API is
+## Backend API
 * built on Python 3.10.0 and FastAPI,
 * hosted on Railway,
 * and uses ~~MongoDB Atlas (absolutely awful)~~ Supabase's Postgres database!

-Frontend/Chrome extension is developed in vanilla TS
+## Chrome Extension
+Created with TypeScript, Sass, Babel, and Webpack!

 # Local Development Quickstart
 ## Prerequisites
 NodeJS 18.15.0
 Python 3.10

 ## Environment Variables Setup
 First, setup environment variables in a .env file and place it in `backend/database/.env`
 ```
-CONNECTION_STRING="postgres://postgres:Dontnotdie1337@db.rsirtgzvfzdoakaajals.supabase.co:6543/postgres"
-PORT=8000
+CONNECTION_STRING="postgres://postgres:<PASSWORD>@db.rsirtgzvfzdoakaajals.supabase.co:6543/postgres"
 ```

-## Host Local Backend AND Watch Frontend
+## Host Local Backend AND Watch Extension
-Frontend changes will automatically be built on filesave, you will need to load the extension again on chrome.
-Backend changes will automatically be updated on file save!
 ```
 cd /frontend/
 npm run setup
 npm start
 ```
+The backend will start up and any code changes will be reflected immediately on file save!
+The extension will be compiled and any code changes will recompile immediately on file save!

-The frontend/chrome extension can be loaded on chrome by choosing Load Unpacked and pointing to the `frontend/extension` folder
+On first start, load this extension on chrome by choosing Load Unpacked and pointing to the `extension/dist` folder
+Note: Each time it gets recompiled, it will need to be refreshed on the extensions page!

+# All done!